Table of Contents:

 (iii) where the obligation affected is acceptance of a nominated Vessel pursuant to Section 5 of these Terms of Sale, to require the other Party to nominate an alternative Vessel.

-(e) Nothing in this Contract is intended, and nothing herein should be interpreted or construed, to induce or require either Party hereto to act in any manner (including failing to take any actions in connection with this Contract) which is inconsistent with, penalized, or prohibited under any laws, regulations, decrees, ordinances, orders, demands, requests, rules or requirements of the United States applicable to such Party which relate to international boycotts of any type, including but not limited to the Antiboycott laws and regulations of the United States as applicable.
-Nothing in this Section shall be taken to limit or prevent the operation, where available under the governing law of the Agreement, of any doctrine analogous to the English common law doctrine of frustration (including frustration of the adventure, or purpose of this Contract).
+(d) Nothing in this Contract is intended, and nothing herein should be interpreted or construed, to induce or require either Party hereto to act in any manner (including failing to take any actions in connection with this Contract) which is inconsistent with, penalized, or prohibited under any laws, regulations, decrees, ordinances, orders, demands, requests, rules or requirements of the United States applicable to such Party which relate to international boycotts of any type, including but not limited to the Antiboycott laws and regulations of the United States as applicable.

 Back to Top